 Rocky Road Pudding

-I could have went the easy route and used instant chocolate pudding.
+I could have gone the easy route and used instant chocolate pudding.
 You could totally do that if you like!
 However, I decided to make my chocolate pudding from scratch.
-The magic happens on the stove top and finishes off in the fridge.
+The magic happens on the stovetop and finishes off in the fridge.
 I think it tastes better from scratch.